‘Dark day’: India on edge over religion-based citizenship law before polls

 “The CAA has always been about creating two tiers of citizenships in India: non-Muslims and Muslims,” said Yogendra Yadav, a political scientist and activist who was closely associated with the anti-CAA protests.
 “It is voter polarisation [by the BJP] before elections but are we surprised?”

 Parliament passed the CAA in 2019, but Modi’s Bharatiya Janata Party (BJP) government has since delayed its implementation.
 Months-long protests against the law brought parts of New Delhi to a standstill, as the capital was hit by sectarian violence in early 2020.
-More than 100 people were killed in the violence, mostly Muslims.
+More than 100 people were killed in the violence across the country, mostly Muslims.

 On Monday, after the government announced the notification of the law, protests broke out at the Jamia Millia Islamia university in New Delhi, students told Al Jazeera.
 Soon, police forces arrived as tensions rose.